noobiept-other/blog_example/readme.md

 There's one more change we need to make, we need to add a link from the blog list to an individual post.
 Once again, having the named urls makes our lives easier.

+# Categories #

+Now lets add some categories to the posts.

 Now lets add a category list (and have it sorted by the number of posts per category).
+Add to the base.html, since we want it always visible

 Add a `is_published` property.